-Our Lawyers Help The Injured in Monmouth and Ocean Counties
+Our Lawyers Help The Injured

 According to the Centers for Disease Control, falls account for over 8 million hospital emergency room visits, representing the leading cause of visits (21.3%).
 Data collected by the Center in 2013 alone showed that roughly 2.5 million older Americans are treated in emergency rooms for fall injuries.
 That same study showed that more than 15,000 people over the age of 65 died as a result of falls, over 700,000 patients a year are hospitalized because of fall injuries, and most are due to head injuries or broken hips.